Ralyhu/globalCC/README.md

 - Hmv_SW: ``` python run_find_subsets_attributes.py -d 'dataset' -bc```
 - Greedy: ``` python run_find_subsets_attributes.py -g```

 Important note: customizing the set of non-sensitive and sensitive attributes can be done by modifying the variable 'initial_subset' in 'global-CC/code/constants.py'.
+If you are interested in performing just a fair clustering task (with no interest in the subsets discovery part) just run the above command (with any heuristic) and consider the results corresponding to the first iteration, corresponding to the initial attributes subsets specified in the 'global-CC/code/constants.py' file.